IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

     (Required for new resource) Cluster ID.

+  label (True, str, None)
+    (Required for new resource) the label for this instance.

+  catalog_id (True, str, None)
+    (Required for new resource) Catalog ID this instance was created from.

+  offering_id (True, str, None)
+    (Required for new resource) Offering ID this instance was created from.

+  cluster_region (True, str, None)
+    (Required for new resource) Cluster region (e.g., us-south).

+  cluster_namespaces (True, list, None)
+    (Required for new resource) List of target namespaces to install into.

   cluster_all_namespaces (True, bool, None)
     (Required for new resource) designate to install into all namespaces.

-  label (True, str, None)
-    (Required for new resource) the label for this instance.

   id (False, str, None)